Tickets to the 2010 Paralympics went on sale this week.

 The first round of Olympic sales generated $94.7 million.

-International residents should contact their respective National Paralympic Committee for information on purchasing tickets.
+Residents of countries other than Canada should contact their respective National Paralympic Committee for information on purchasing tickets.